nightscribe/night-land-website/README.md

 	* The Last Redoubt (background is black, most colors are cool);
 	* The Darkening (background is red-black, most colors are warm).

+11. No text on any page is intended to be magenta.
+If you see magenta text, it means I had no instances of that CSS selector on the original page, and so didn't decide on a color for it.
+Change it to something that is legible and harmonizes with the rest of the page color scheme.

 ### Basic CSS:
 Import the common stuff: